GNikroo/Memory-Game/README.md

 * My card grid was created with the support of [CSS Tricks’](https://css-tricks.com/dont-overthink-flexbox-grids/) article on flexbox grids.

-* The gameModal and timeOut object were inspired by [W3School's](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_modal) example on modals.
+* The gameModal object was inspired by [W3School's](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_modal) example on modals.

+* The button pseudo effects are a modified version of [Evans Pauliuts](https://codepen.io/evanscode/pen/KqWRyg) button design found on CodePen.

 ### Acknowledgements